Which Wedding Traditions to Keep, Which to Drop

 While weddings come with a host of traditions and expectations, it doesn’t mean you have to embrace everything.
 It’s your special day, after all, and you should plan it the way you want to remember it.
-So, whatever decorum may dictate, feel free to run wild or stick with the script–the choice is yours.
-Here are a few traditions to consider shaking up, and a few to keep.
+So, whatever decorum may dictate, feel free to run wild or stick with the script – the choice is yours.

 Some may say this is a wedding staple, but don’t feel pressured to meet all the requirements.
 Instead, if you can’t, or don’t want to, tick all the boxes, perhaps choose one that has meaning to you.
 Incorporating something old, for example, can remind you of a family member or special family history.